awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-provision-user.md

    }
    ```

-   The preceding policy grants the IAM user the access required to deploy to both an AWS Lambda compute platform and an EC2/On\-Premises compute platform\.
+   The preceding policy grants the IAM user the access required to deploy an AWS Lambda compute platform, an EC2/On\-Premises compute platform, and an Amazon ECS compute platform\.

     To learn how to attach a policy to an IAM user, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.
 To learn how to restrict users to a limited set of AWS CodeDeploy actions and resources, see [Authentication and Access Control for AWS CodeDeploy](auth-and-access-control.md)\.